Do you belong to a historical dance group or school, similar to a nineteenth century dancing academy?

 The role of a nineteenth century dancing master

 Teaching classes was only one part.
-Dance masters sometimes created new dances and variations for their students.
+Dance masters often created new dances and variations for their students.
 Their pupils regularly attended

 Quadrilles, Hillgrove's Second Set, Hillgrove's March Quadrille, Hillgrove's Waltz Quadrille, Hillgrove's Social Quadrilles, Hillgrove's Royal Polka Set, etc.